StrangeRanger/bash-style-guide/content/bashism.md

 ## Conditional Tests

-Conditional tests are a fundamental part of Bash scripting, enabling decision-making based on evaluating expressions.
-Bash provides several constructs for these tests, with `[[ ... ]]` being the most modern and robust option.
+Conditional tests are fundamental to any programming language, enabling decision-making based on evaluating expressions.
+Bash provides several constructs for these tests, including `[ ... ]`, `[[ ... ]]`, and the `test` command.

 /// admonition | Guidelines
     type: info